silvermono/snikket-installer/README.md

 `curl https://raw.githubusercontent.com/silvermono/snikket-installer/refs/heads/main/snikket-installer.sh | sudo bash`

+> Somethimes up and down arrown may not work with this method

 ## What's Next

 Fine tune Your server.
 For detailed information, please visit the official [Advanced configuration](https://snikket.org/service/help/advanced/config/) section on Snikket's web site.

+* * *

+“Snikket” and the parrot logo are trademarks of Snikket Community Interest Company.